-AEW took unique approach to how they are selling tickets to All Out weekend in Chicago.
-Tony Khan’s company only released limited amount of single-event tickets for the Sunday pay-per-view.
+AEW took a unique approach to how they are selling tickets to All Out weekend in Chicago.
+Tony Khan’s company only released a limited amount of single-event tickets for the Sunday pay-per-view.
 The rest were packaged with a ticket to Dynamite on Wednesday and Rampage on Friday.

 Many who are planning to travel to the event were upset by this practice.
 It meant that even if they weren’t arriving in Chicago until Saturday, they would have to purchase seats for Wednesday and Friday’s events.
 It seemed like the idea could hurt overall sales for the pay-per-view.